 Mexico still has no entry requirements such as tests or jab papers.

-In Cancun about 90% wear masks.
+In Cancun about 95% wear masks.
+A huge percentage than what we are used to!
 They aren’t required outside, but people still wear them.
 In bars or restaurant’s it’s not needed, but again still people wear them.

 As we are exempt, we do not wear a mask, however sometimes you can be challenged, especially in bigger named clothes shops or supermarkets.
 If so, we would show are exemption card.
 Sometimes this works, sometimes it doesn’t.
 Best thing to do is spend your money elsewhere, if they make it difficult for you.